Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 ✅ Helpful features on the site: “Zillow presents a logical and statistical approach to posting real estate options. … The market trends, pricing and property descriptions offered by Zillow are superior to any I have reviewed in the past and would be invaluable to anyone looking to buy!” —Thomas, Consumer Affairs

-❌ Incorrect information in the listing: “Zillow is not allowing us to edit the listing, and is showing inaccurate descriptions of our home. … I have tried emailing, calling for weeks now with no response.
+❌ Incorrect information in the listing: “Zillow isn't allowing us to edit the listing, and is showing inaccurate descriptions of our home. … I have tried emailing, calling for weeks now with no response.
 I even tried deleting our posting and paying for a brand new listing, but instead they just reposted the old, inaccurate details again.” —Laura, Consumer Affairs

 ❌ Inaccurate Zestimates: “Zillow’s estimate of my property is so far off the mark, it’s absurd.
 All they will say is ‘our computer does it and we leave it.’
 They don’t investigate the hard information to see if their computer is completely wrong.” —Marci R., Trustpilot